sheltermanager/asm3/doc/manual/animals.rst

 continue to keep creating treatments until the animal dies).

-You can view all outstanding medical treatments at any one time by visiting *Medical->Medical Book*, you can also print currently outstanding treatments from here.
+You can view all outstanding medical treatments at any one time by visiting :menuselection:`Medical --> Medical Book`, you can also print currently outstanding treatments from here.

 Medical records can also have a cost associated with them for reporting.
 The cost is for the whole medical item (ie. If it's a course of tablets, then the